 One additional note.
 Most companies will NOT allow you to take personal calls during your shift.
 If this is the case, you will need to have a dedicated phone line for working — which could be an added expense for you.

-Many companies have minimum internet connectivity requirements that must be maintained to ensure proper functionality of their programs.
+Many companies have minimum internet connectivity requirements that must be maintained to ensure the proper functionality of their programs.
 A subscription to a reliable, high-speed (usually 3 – 5 megabits), hardwired, internet connection, like DSL or Cable is what most companies require.
 So, no dial-up or wireless connections.
-To make sure you comply double check the internet connection requirements listed on each employer’s job listing.
+To make sure you comply, double-check the internet connection requirements listed on each employer’s job listing.

-If you’re going to be doing phone work you’ll need to purchase ($25 – $100) a telephone headset.
-Since you’ll be wearing the headset for extended periods of time it should be comfortable — so don’t just purchase the cheapest one on the market.
+If you’re going to be doing phone work, you’ll need to purchase ($25 – $100) a telephone headset.
+Since you’ll be wearing the headset for extended periods, it should be comfortable — so don’t just purchase the cheapest one on the market.

 If you’re going to be teaching or tutoring, you may need video conferencing capabilities.
-Many laptops come with built-in cameras, so all you would need to to do is download is a video conferencing software like Skype, Google Hangouts, or Goober.
+Many laptops come with built-in cameras, so all you would need to do is download is a video conferencing software like Skype, Google Hangouts, or Goober.
 However, if you’re using a desktop computer or if your laptop doesn’t have a video camera — you’ll need to purchase a webcam.
 Luckily, you can buy a nice HD webcam for as little as $25.

-Another must-have piece of equipment that you will need to work-from-home is a printer with scanning capabilities.
+Another must-have piece of equipment that you will need to work from home is a printer with scanning capabilities.
 While you may not use this a lot in your daily functions and tasks — you will need it for signing contracts, forms, and W9s.
 Don’t worry; you don’t have to spend a fortune to get a good working color printer and scanner.
-In fact, Epson makes a wireless, color printer, scanner, and copier for just $49.99.
+Epson makes a wireless color printer, scanner, and copier for just $49.99.
+I personally use the Brother INKvestment Tank Color Inkjet All-in-One Printer.
+It comes with up to a years’ supply of ink, and it connects wirelessly.

 Good luck, and keep us posted on your journey!